alidaneshpour/Machine-Vision-Course-Teaching-Assistant/README.md

 This repository contains selected materials and examples related to the course’s homework design and grading process.

-- Designed and prepared **homework questions and assignments** covering key topics in digital image processing.
+- Designing and developing **homework questions and assignments** to assess students’ understanding of key image processing concepts.